omarabid/vimrc/README.md

 It's good to talk about some of the features that this particular setup bring

-1- Code Highlighting
+1- Code Highlighting.

-2- Syntax Checking for HTML, JavaScript, CSS and PHP
+2- Syntax Checking for HTML, JavaScript, CSS and PHP.

-3- A directory explorer
+3- A directory explorer.

-4- Intelligent Status Bar
+4- Intelligent Status Bar.

-5- AutoSave file
+5- AutoSave file.

-6- Enhanced code indenting for HTML, PHP and JavaScript
+6- Enhanced code indenting for HTML, PHP and JavaScript.

+7. Substitution and search highlighting.

 **Key Bindings**